firebase/flutterfire/docs/setup/_setup_main.md

     flutter pub add firebase_core
     ```

+1. From your Flutter project directory, run the following command to ensure
+    that your Flutter app's Firebase configuration is up-to-date:

+    ```sh {: .devsite-terminal .devsite-click-to-copy data-terminal-prefix="your-flutter-proj$ " }
+    flutterfire configure
+    ```

 1. In your `lib/main.dart` file, import the Firebase core plugin and the
     configuration file you generated earlier: